Jump to content

 9 points

-As summer and the heat arrived to Hungary I will post some pictures of my garden 😁 Palms and plants that I have planted outside: Phoenix canariensis Phoenix Sylvestris Butia Capitata Brahea Armata Sabal Palmetto Trachycarpus fortunei Trachycarpus fortunei x takil Chamaerops humilis Syagrus Romanzoffiana Rhapis excelsa Washingtonia Filifera Cyathea Australis Dicksonia Antarctica Cycas Revoluta (and another type of cycas which I have no idea how is it called) Lots of type of yuccas, agaves, alocasias, colocasias and others 🙂7 points
+2. As summer and the heat arrived to Hungary I will post some pictures of my garden 😁 Palms and plants that I have planted outside: Phoenix canariensis Phoenix Sylvestris Butia Capitata Brahea Armata Sabal Palmetto Trachycarpus fortunei Trachycarpus fortunei x takil Chamaerops humilis Syagrus Romanzoffiana Rhapis excelsa Washingtonia Filifera Cyathea Australis Dicksonia Antarctica Cycas Revoluta (and another type of cycas which I have no idea how is it called) Lots of type of yuccas, agaves, alocasias, colocasias and others 🙂

-5 points
+7 points

 4 points

-A common fruit here in Hawai’i, known as Ohi’a ‘ai, blooms and fruits abundantly once a year.
+4. A common fruit here in Hawai’i, known as Ohi’a ‘ai, blooms and fruits abundantly once a year.
 A beautiful scarlet fruit with the shape and crunch of a pear and is mildly sweet.
 To me its subtle taste has a rose water flavor.
 It flowers and fruits from the stems and branches well hidden within the dense leafy mid sized tree.
 The skin is very thin and they bruise easily, lasting only a few days when ripe.
 Here are a few photos.
-Tim4 points
+Tim

 4 points